Naked-Cat-Plugins/Multicaixa-ProxyPay-WooCommerce-Free/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/woo-multicaixa) and help us out.

 = I need technical support.
-Who should I contact, ProxyPay or PT Woo Plugins (by Webdados)? =
+Who should I contact, ProxyPay or Naked Cat Plugins (by Webdados)? =

-Development and (premium) support is provided by [PT Woo Plugins (by Webdados)](https://ptwooplugins.com/).
+Development and (premium) support is provided by [Naked Cat Plugins (by Webdados)](https://nakedcatplugins.com/).
 We do not provide free support for this free plugin, but you can submit bug reports here at WordPress.org You’ll get included support if you buy the [plugin PRO add-on](https://multicaixa-woocommerce.com).
 For premium support or custom developments, you should contact [Webdados](https://www.webdados.pt/contactos/).
 Charges may (and most certainly will) apply.